mwalczyk/vkstarter/README.md

 Windows 8.1 with version `1.1.70.1` of LunarG's Vulkan SDK.

 ## To Build
+1. Clone this repo.
+2. Inside the repo, create two new folders named `build` and `third_party`.
-1. Download the Vulkan SDK for Windows from LunarG's website.
+3. Download the Vulkan SDK for Windows from LunarG's website.
-2. Download the GLFW pre-compiled binaries and place inside the `third_party` directory.
+4. Download the GLFW pre-compiled binaries and place inside the `third_party` directory.
 Rename this folder to `glfw`.
-3. Run `vkstarter/compile.bat` to convert the included `GLSL` shaders to `SPIR-V`.
+5. Run `vkstarter/compile.bat` to convert the included `GLSL` shaders to `SPIR-V`.
-4. Open the Visual Studio 2015 solution file.
+6. Open the Visual Studio 2015 solution file.
-5. Build the included project.
+7. Build the included project.

 ### License